frog/sxsw2015-byoc/README.md

 # Getting Started

-* Requires node and npm to be installed globally
+* Requires node and yarn to be installed globally
-* From the server directory, run "npm install"
+* From the server directory, run `yarn install`
-* From the client/_/js/lib directory, run "npm install"
+* From the client/_/js/lib directory, run `yarn install`
-* From the server directory, run "node server.js"
+* From the server directory, run `yarn start`

 # How To Use & Play